rgrannell1/kea/issues.md

 - [ ] #41 implement insertby.
 - [ ] #43 implement groupby.
 - [ ] #44 implement countby.
-- [ ] #50 implement xSwap; wrap a function in a function.
-    that swaps certain output values for others.

 ### Improvements: